Equilibris/dissertation/main.typ

 #import "template.typ": *
+#import "typ/todo.typ": todo, show-todos

 // Take a look at the file `template.typ` in the file panel
 // to customize this template and discover how it works.

 #show: project.with(
-  title: "Efficient coinductives through state-machine corecursors",
+  title: "Efficient Coinductives through \nState-Machine Corecursors",
   author: "William Sørensen",
   // Insert your abstract after the colon, wrapped in brackets.
   // Example: `abstract: [This is my abstract...]`